Rabibah96/esports_data_analysis/README.md

 # Esports Data Analysis Using SQL
 ## Project Overview
 Esports short for electronic sports, is a form of competition using video games.
 Esports often takes the form of organized, multiplayer video game competitions, particularly between professional players, played individually or as teams.
 This project includes CRUD operations and EDA Analysis.
 It analyzes the earnings of players and teams across different regions, in different games and tournaments.
+The key KPIs that were used are TotalUSDPrize and TotalTournaments.
+The recommendations will be used by Esports team managers and managing clubs to better manage the teams and players to improve their performance.

 **Level:** Beginner
 ## Dataset